UMD-CSEC/UMDCTF-Public-Challenges/UMDCTF2023/README.md

 [Discord](https://discord.gg/n65kg6KuYH)

 ## About
-We had a total of XX challenges this year ~XXXX users registered and ~XXX teams registered by the end of the competition.
+We had a total of 65 challenges (excluding sanity check & surveys) this year ~XXXX users registered and ~XXX teams registered by the end of the competition.
 Our challenges existed in the following categories: crypto, web, pwn, rev, misc, hardware/rf, OSINT, and forensics.
 Each challenge is the respective work of the listed author(s).
 The flag for each challenge will be in its respective `flag.txt` file.